asherpisu/FinalProject/README.md

 ## Dependencies

-The only dependencies of this project are built in java utilities, such as Java AWT.
+This project is built using Maven, and uses the Light Weight Game Library for Java, in order to access OpenGL bindings.